Spaghetti all 'Aglio, Olio e Peperoncino

 This is a simple, very typical recipe from Lazio: Rome, in particular.
 It's a classic example of cucina povera, loosely translated as "humble cooking," appreciated all over the world.
 Just one secret: reserve some of the pasta water to make the sauce.

-- 4 tablespoons DeLallo Organic Extra Virgin Olive Oil
+- 4 tablespoons DeLallo Extra Virgin Olive Oil

 - 1 teaspoon dried chili pepper flakes

-Note: The secret of this recipe is to avoid browning the garlic or overcooking the spaghetti.
+Note: The secret to this recipe is to avoid browning the garlic and overcooking the spaghetti, as well as adding pasta water to create a creamier sauce.